navaspinheiro/RAI/index.md

 To visualize this information a Likert bar was plot (Picture 1) meaning that as greater the bar at the right side of Likert scale as greater the Engagement index is and as greater the bar at the left side of the Likert scale as greater the Disengagement index is.
 Where you can see that Privacy is the major AI Concern being observed by respondents and Fairness is the last one AI Concern being addressed by respondents AI implementations.

 ![image](https://user-images.githubusercontent.com/68818979/172056662-cf1a8c10-03f3-452d-aac8-906a9875d6fa.png)
-<font size="2">Picture 1 - AI Concerns Engagement according to respondents</font>
+<font size="2">Figure 1 - AI Concerns Engagement according to respondents.
+Source: Research results</font>

 A second analysis was about whether respondents perceive AI more as risk or more as opportunity at their department (of a company), at their professional field of occupation (or their profession) and about with their personal life aspects.
 Where you can see at Picture 2 that more than 93% of respondents perceive AI as an overall Opportunity for their Companies, their Occupation or Profession and their Individual or Personal life.

 ![image](https://user-images.githubusercontent.com/68818979/172056776-2f12975b-e337-4e29-b698-b37bbe0c05f0.png)

-<font size="2">Picture 2 – How is AI perceived at Companies, Professional and at Personal life</font>
+<font size="2">Figure 2 – How is AI perceived at Companies, Professional and at Personal life.
+Source: Research results</font>

 Pictures 3 and 4 describe some natural language processing analysis comparing answers to open questions for respondents more perceiving AI as a risk (Negativity bias) and respondents more perceiving AI as an opportunity (Positivity bias).

 ![image](https://user-images.githubusercontent.com/68818979/172056817-9390acd9-2c6a-460f-bedf-55b1757709c1.png)

-<font size="2">Picture 3 – overall comments for the full respondents</font>
+<font size="2">Figure 3 – overall comments for the full respondents.
+Source: Research results</font>

 ![image](https://user-images.githubusercontent.com/68818979/172056834-77e5c9b9-d972-48a9-855e-526cdfc2bbe5.png)

-<font size="2">Picture 4 – comments for who’s classified its perceptions of AI utilization more as Risk (on left side) and who’s classified more as Opportunities (on right side)</font>
+<font size="2">Figure 4 – comments for who’s classified its perceptions of AI utilization more as Risk (on left side) and who’s classified more as Opportunities (on right side).
+Source: Research results</font>

 For your information, word cloud plots were made tokenizing words following these restrictions: minimal frequency equal two, removed unnecessary words in Portuguese and English, all words in lower case, no white spaces, no punctuation, and no numbers.
 No stemming was done to contribute with a better clarity of the readers.

 Third aspect was to compare respondents’ self-assessment answers into the Responsible AI assessments defined by the European Parliament Regulation Council [ERPC] (European Parliament, 2021); and the National Institution for Transforming India [NITIA] (NITIA, 2021).

-Picture 5 shows self-assessment results using a Miller scale bar plot, visualizing the information showing when one Category of unacceptable AI according ERPC is being avoid.
+Figure 5 shows self-assessment results using a Miller scale bar plot, visualizing the information showing when one Category of unacceptable AI according ERPC is being avoid.

 ![image](https://user-images.githubusercontent.com/68818979/172056852-7452c195-c696-4815-ba10-a37d8ade8dfb.png)
 <font size="2">Picture 5 – Respondents’ adoption rate of categories of unacceptable utilization of AI system according to the ERPC.
-Left side of avoiders is preferably</font>
+Left side of avoiders is preferably.
+Source: Research results</font>

 Besides of unacceptable categories of utilization of AI systems, respondents made a self-assessment of their engagement index about ERPC Categories of Requirements for High-Risk AI systems.
 In alphabetic order, the categories are bellow, with Picture 6 showing the respondent’s engagement index: